SwinburneNeuroimaging/SwinburneNeuroimaging.github.io/README.md

 This repo will contain all manuals, guides and other documents for the user community of Swinburne Neuroimaging.

+## Adding New Content
+### Creating a New Page
+1. Navigate to the `docs` directory
+2. Create a new Markdown file with a descriptive name (e.g., mri_safety.md)
+3. Add your content using Markdown syntax (see below for examples)
+4. Save the file

 ## Basic Markdown
 ### Text Formatting
 ```